pschulz1/cockroachdb-gcp/README.md

 * gce_ssh_user - SSH user to be configured inside the instances
 * gce_ssh_pub_key_file - Path to SSH cert file (added to the GCP instances OS)
 * gce_ssh_priv_key_file - Path to SSH key file (used to connect to the instance)
-* org - CockroachDB og in the license
+* org - CockroachDB org in the license
 * license - CockroachDB Enterprise license

 ## Usage

 1. terraform init
 2. terraform apply -auto-approve
-3. terraform will output the load-balancer IP to connect to the UI <IP>:8080
+3. terraform willc output the load-balancer IP to onnect to the UI <IP>:8080